 On Saturday night my closest 46 friends and I (or really…a large portion of the riders and students from the barn) went to see Cavalia Odysseo together in San Francisco.
-This was not my first rodeo, having seen the original Cavalia 5 years ago (we cannot believe it has been that long).
-We do have to say that our memory of the exact performances in the original Cavalia is a little foggy (though there were a few moments that stood out), however we walked away from this show feeling just as impressed as we remembered being in 2010.
+This was not my first rodeo, having seen the original Cavalia 5 years ago (I cannot believe it has been that long).
+I walked away from this show feeling just as impressed as I was in 2010.

 The trick riding was insane (yes…insane), the acrobats were ridiculous (in a truly impressive way), the music was wonderful and the horses were all reasonably well behaved with a couple of exceptions.

-Would we go again, heck yeah!
-We can’t wait until Cavalia 3!
+Would I go again?
+Heck yeah!
+I can’t wait until Cavalia 3!

 P.S.
 It was REALLY hard for me to not take photos at this thing (but I of course respect the wishes of the event and understand not wanting to spoil the visual for those who haven’t seen it).